 Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

-In the United Kingdom, passive fire protection must comply with Building Regulations, which ensure that people can safely exit a building that does not collapse as a result of a fire.
+In the United Kingdom, passive fire protection systems must comply with Building Regulations, which ensure that people can safely exit a building that does not collapse as a result of a fire.
 Fire safety standards are determined by legislation, which places the duty on building owners, managers, occupants, and designers to conduct regular fire risk assessments that should include a review of the PFP.

 According to experts, the construction plan should have a clear fire protection strategy that includes certified passive fire components.
 To protect against compromising fire protection, the number of persons who might modify the specification must be limited.
 If a significant number of modifications are made, it is recommended that a qualified third party revises the fire protection strategy.